-Local and state law enforcement in Georgia handle all arrest record requests.
-Georgia has a felony search website where the general public can look up someone who was arrested and charged with a felony in the state.
+GA Local and state law enforcement handle all Georgia arrest records requests.
+The state has a felony search website where the general public can perform Georgia Background Check on someone who was arrested and charged with a felony in the state.
 They offer name-based searches.
-If someone needs a fingerprint search, they would need to contact the actual law enforcement agency.
+If someone needs a fingerprint search or mugshot search, they would need to contact the actual law enforcement agency.
 On the state website, they provide information about how to correct a criminal history or identity fraud.

 Yes.
-According to Georgia’s O.C.G.A. §35-3-34 (d.2), the general public can legally access criminal and arrest records for people in the state.
+According to GA O.C.G.A. §35-3-34 (d.2), the general public can legally access Georgia criminal records and arrest records for people in the state.
 When requesting, there is a small fee due for each report requested, but the information is readily available.

-Among the information contained on a Georgia arrest report, will be the name, date of birth, gender, race, height, weight, along with other physical description attributes like tattoos and scars.
-Additionally, arrest information like the arresting officer, arresting agency, date of arrest, charges, dispositions, court cases, attorney information, and if the person went to jail will also be on there.
+Among the inmate information contained on a GA arrest report, will be the name, date of birth, gender, race, height, weight, along with other physical description attributes like tattoos and scars.
+Additionally, arrest information like the arresting officer, arresting agency, date of arrest, charges, dispositions, court cases, attorney information, mugshot details, and if the person went to jail will also be on there.
 If there were any vehicles involved, that information would be on there as well.

 The crime rate has decreased over the past decade in Georgia, going from 19,125 crimes in 2006 to 17,452 by 16% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.